 A question I frequently get from readers is “How long do chickens live?”

 So, “how long does a chicken live?”
 While on average chickens live about 8 years, the question of “how long do chickens live” depends on a lot of factors, including breed, quality of life, and environment.

 There’s also the little fact that most chickens people raise are intended to be food – and you can bet those poor souls don’t get to live 8 years (try 8 weeks).

 And then there’s Matilda (who lived until the age of 26) who blows any average lifespan out of the water.
-(A lot of people email me asking “where do chickens live?” – meaning chickens like Matilda that live for a long time.
+(A lot of people email me asking “where do chickens live?” – or “how long do hens live?” meaning chickens like Matilda that live for a long time.
 We’ll discuss her in a minute – stay tuned.
 She’s adorable and you don’t want to miss her)

-So, speaking in real world terms, simply saying chickens live about 8 years isn’t always a real, hard fact.
+So, speaking in real world terms, simply saying that the life expectancy of a chicken is about 8 years isn’t always a real, hard fact.

 My friends, if you’ve read this website for a while, you probably know how I’ll answer the question “how long do chickens live?” with….